itschintan/C-Project-Sudoku-Grid-Validator/README.md

    check_rows(grid)
    check_columns(grid)
    check_subgrids(grid)
-3. Each function returns 1 if that part of Sudoku is valid, otherwise 0.
+3. Each function returns 1 if that part of Sudoku is valid , otherwise 0.
 4. The main function combines all results and prints the final output.

 # HOW TO COMPILE
-Use the following GCC command in your terminal or VS Code gcc sudkougridvalid.c
+Use the following GCC command in your terminal or VS Code
+        "  gcc sudkougridvalid.c  "
 # How to run
+use the follwing command after compiling
-use ./a
+    "  use ./a  "